perfana/perfana-java-client/README.md

 Properties that start with @-sign are so-called "meta" properties and should generally not be used as properties inside the implementation class.

+Note: if classes are not available on the default classpath of the Thread, you can provide your own ClassLoader via `io.perfana.client.PerfanaClientBuilder.build(java.lang.ClassLoader)`.